If you’ve read my free e-book ML Simplified (tsk tsk if you haven’t) or read this post, you should have an idea of what Supervised Learning is.

 Training

-Definition: Training is the process where the model learns from labeled data to discern patterns.
+Definition: Training is the process by which the model learns from labeled data to discern patterns.

 Think of training like rehearsals before a big play.
 The model repeatedly processes the labeled data, learning to map inputs to outputs accurately.
 Each repetition polishes its ability to predict outcomes, establishing a mental framework to interpret new data effectively.